• Resources

 To help you qualify, we’ll walk through how the SSA defines Parkinson’s disease, when Parkinson’s can qualify for disability, and the next steps you should take to get benefits for Parkinson’s.

-See if your Parkinson's might qualify for disability.
+See if your Parkinson's qualifies for disability.

 Is Parkinson’s a disability?